 **Effective November 2, 2020, this program is no longer enrolling students.

 The goal of this program is to provide the student with a thorough understanding of the content of anatomy, physiology, disease processes, and medical terminology.
-This program will provide the student with the knowledge and understanding to analyze medical records and assign codes to classify diagnoses and procedures.
+This program will provide the student with the knowledge and understanding of the insurance and billing processes and procedures.
 The student will gain an understanding of the importance of patient privacy while applying the principles of professional and ethical conduct.
-The program will prepare the student for an entry-level position as a medical coder in a hospital, clinic, physician’s office, or other healthcare facility.
+The program will prepare the student for an entry-level position as a medical biller in a hospital, clinic, physician’s office, or other healthcare facility.

 Upon completion of this program, the student should be able to:

-- Examine medical documentation for appropriate codes using terminology, disease process, anatomy and physiology and pharmacology.
+- Examine medical documentation for appropriate use of terminology, disease process, anatomy and physiology and pharmacology.

 - Understand principles of patient privacy and ethical conduct.

 Potential Occupational Titles

 Potential occupational titles for this program include, but are not limited to, medical records, medical biller, billing specialists, insurance specialist, medical insurance representative, and medical billing and insurance associate.

 A minimum of 28.00 semester credit hours is required for graduation.